ComputationalAgronomy/trim_video/README.md

 This project is for batch processing video files that allows users to quickly split a longer video file into multiple shorter parts, and the start and end time of each part are specified by a text file.

 # Usage Instructions
 This project is designed to be used in conjunction with a text file.
-Therefore, the format of the text will be explained below:
+Therefore, the format of the text file will be explained below:

 The first line indicates the name of the input file, which should be in the format of **{filename.filetype}**.
 Starting from the second line, each line contains information about a time interval, including the start time, end time, and the output file name(optional).
 The time is specified in the format of **{hh:mm:ss}**.
 The output file name is optional, which should also be in the format of {filename.filetype}.
 If no output file name is specified, the default name will be **{output_{ith}.{input_filetype}**.
 The order of the time intervals and output file names will not affect the reading of the file, and the order of start and end can be corrected during program runtime even if it is inverted.